 There’s a lot to like about working from a home office.
 But being your own tech support isn’t one of the most fun.
 These cloud backup services offer peace of mind to protect against losing your data when your computer or hard drive fails.

 There are several different apps that can automate and schedule backups of photo archives to different cloud storage providers.
 CloudBerry is one of the simplest, and it works with a wide range of cloud services.

 Hard drive docks for naked hard drives have been available with USB interfaces for several years.
 Now there’s a new dock with a Thunderbolt interface that promises up to double the speed.
 But it’s not going to be a good fit for everyone.

 The WD MyPassport Wireless is a portable hard drive that can be used to stream media to mobile devices like iPhones and iPads.
 But it’s also a cost-effective option for backing up your photos while traveling.

 Memory card backup devices combine a battery-powered hard drive with a memory card reader so you can back up your photos and videos without a computer.
 Here’s my hands-on review of the ColorSpace UDMA2.

-Storing and backing up photos in the cloud is a great option as part of a broader backup system.
+Storing and backing up photos isn’t the most exciting part of photography, but it is crucial.
+And a cloud-based solution is now a good option.
 But not every cloud storage service is a good fit.
 Here’s a roundup of some of the best cloud storage for photographers.